20-year old techie has identified a massively underserved category, say investors

 Smartphone gaming platform Gamezop has closed $350K (Rs.
 2.3 crores) in seed funding led by entertainment marketers Kwan.
 US-based Powerhouse Ventures, an existing investor in Gamezop, also participated.
 Others in the round include TracxnLabs, Germany-based AECAL, and prolific angels Anand Chandrasekaran, Phanindra Sama, Vinay Menon, and Arjun Batra.

-The Delhi-based company aggregates short and addictive games from around the world, which can be played on a single app and removes the friction of constantly installing and uninstalling individual games.
+The Delhi-based company aggregates short and addictive games from around the world, which can be played on a single app and removes the friction of constantly installing and uninstalling individual games check this link right here now.
 Although Android only at this point, all of the hundreds of games featured on the Gamezop app are device- and OS-agnostic and can be shared as weblinks for play on any smartphone, tablet, PC, or Smart TV.
 The company is building a product for global markets and is extending features to HTML5 game developers to get them on par with their native counterparts.

 MD of Kwan, Anirban Das Blah, says that his company has been looking for innovative gaming models for a while.
 “Kwan is in the business of helping consumers find content and products that engage and entertain them.
 However, it amazed us that India didn’t have a compelling gaming product.
 Gamezop we felt had the potential to be a game changer for the gaming industry in India.
 It wasn’t enough to work with them; we wanted and needed to be a part of their journey in a more meaningful way.
 That’s why we have invested in Gamezop!”